 BEST way to fly

-Civil Air Patrol is the official U.S. Air Force Auxiliary, and we have a senior member squadron here in Chattanooga, Tennessee.
+Civil Air Patrol is the official U.S. Air Force Auxiliary, and we have a senior member squadron (minimum age is 18) here in Chattanooga, Tennessee.
 You can volunteer to serve your community and your nation by getting trained to fly in a Cessna 182 aircraft as a member of CAP's aircrew.
 We can only accept the first eight qualified individuals.
-The next twelve-week training program starts Thursday, January 8th, 2026.
-Learn about the program, and then fill out the on-line application ASAP!
+The next twelve-week training program starts Thursday, February 19, 2026.
+Learn about the program by reading this information on this website, and then fill out the on-line application ASAP!

 BESTWAYTOFLY.COM